 Aliso Viejo and Laguna Beach lead the count for most fenced parks in Orange County.
 The list started out with only 7 parks, but has grown to over 10!
-Some moms call these playgrounds “baby jail” and others call them “a lifesaver.”
+Some moms call these playgrounds with fences “baby jail” and others call them “a lifesaver.”
 I had some great comments on my page on Facebook for this one:

 Catherine said: “If you have more than one little one (such as 2 two yr olds in my case) I’ll take a “jail” over constant heart attacks when one makes a run for the street and the other for the free fall off the 2nd floor playground.
 I love fenced in parks and can actually enjoy my kids knowing everyone is safe!”